 legislation, or under a court order) we may share your personal information with the police,

-other law enforcement or regulatory bodies or a government authority investigating unlawful
+other law enforcement or regulatory bodies or government authority investigating unlawful

 1. Your Data Protection Rights